 Arts in the Village

-Arts in the Village is excited to announce the resumption of its Chamber Music Series in Rehoboth.
-In the fall of 2022, AIV’s 20th season featured two concerts: pianist Frederick Moyer on October 1 and the cello-piano Ekstasis Duo on November 12.
+Arts in the Village is excited to announce the next season of its Chamber Music Series in Rehoboth.

 Admission Prices